JaeyoonSSim/JaeyoonSSim.github.io/_posts/2023-12-09-accepted-in-aaai24.md

 title: "🎉 Accepted in AAAI 2024 🎉"
 ---

-A paper is accepted in [AAAI 2024](https://aaai.org/aaai-conference/) 😎
+A paper **"Learning to Approximate Adaptive Kernel Convolution on Graph"** is accepted in [AAAI 2024](https://aaai.org/aaai-conference/) 😎